kubewarden/docs/docs/security/threat-model.md

 Introduce tests to cover this rule.
 As always, carefully review PRs changing the rules in the policies deployment.

-## Threat ID 13 - Attacker exploits bad string matching on a blocklist to  bypass rules
+## Threat 13 - Attacker exploits bad string matching on a blocklist to  bypass rules
 An attacker, who has rights to create workloads, bypasses a rule by exploiting bad string matching.